Kfire08/Invoice-manager/README.md

 (xd) prototype.\
 ● Modal Body : This contains the form with required fields in order to add data.

-i.
-Each input has a proper label.\
+1. Each input has a proper label.\
-ii.
-Each label should append a red asterisk for invalid input.\
+2. Each label should append a red asterisk for invalid input.\
-iii.
-For creating the input fields we recommend using, Input type="text".\
+3. For creating the input fields we recommend using, Input type="text".\
-iv.
-Due date takes a date picker.
+4. Due date takes a date picker.
 Explore Input type="date".

 ● Modal Footer : This contains the saving options for the added record.
 The modal has 3 buttons namely: Cancel , Clear, & Add.
-Use the same Button for creating these buttons.\
+Use the same Button for creating these buttons.

 iv.
 Edit Modal :

 ● Modal Header: This contains the title of the modal and a